kristen1028/MathDataScience/Problem_Set_3.md

 ```
 ![image](https://github.com/kristen1028/MathDataScience/assets/143013164/a82b0347-656a-43f8-b442-57215ea2f9bb)

+This code selects the 51st image (0-indexed, so index 50) from the dataset and displays it with its corresponding label as the title.

 # Prepare the device for computations
 ```python
 device = torch.device('cuda' if torch.cuda.is_available() else 'cpu')
 ```
+This code is setting up the device variable to specify whether to run subsequent PyTorch operations on the GPU (if available) or the CPU.

 # Load pretrained AlexNet model
 ```python
 alexnet = models.alexnet(pretrained=True).to(device)
 labels = {int(key): value for (key, value) in requests.get('https://s3.amazonaws.com/mlpipes/pytorch-quick-start/labels.json').json().items()}
 ```
+The code block loads a pre-trained AlexNet model, moves it to the desired device (GPU or CPU), and fetches the class labels that correspond to the output classes of the model.

 # Image preprocessing for AlexNet model
 ```python